 The gastrointestinal (GI) tract consists of the mouth, stomach, and intestines.
 Together with the liver, gallbladder, and pancreas, these organs work together to absorb nutrients and expel waste.

 In this article, we provide a list of digestive disorders and discuss their symptoms, treatments, and when to contact a doctor.

 Digestive disorders are a group of conditions that occur when the digestive system does not function as it should.
-Experts split them into two categories:
+Experts split them into

 - Organic GI disorders: They occur when there are structural abnormalities in the digestive system, which prevents it from working properly.